SendiAp/Remaining/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## What did one plate say to the other plate?
+Dinner is on me!